SPECIAL WEAPONS AND TACTICS (SWAT) UNIT

 The agency’s Special Weapons and Tactics (SWAT) Team is a tactical unit made up of specially trained deputies.
 They are on call 24-hours a day, seven days a week.
 SWAT team members maintain a high level of proficiency with a range of weapons and equipment, and train on a continual basis.
 SWAT assists with any number of high risk and technical operations that are often protracted in nature, including hostage rescue and apprehending armed suspects.

-The agency’s Mounted Patrol Unit patrol is comprised of One full time Sgt., deputies and 10 horses that regularly patrol neighborhoods, parks, beaches and shopping districts.
-They also assist the Traffic Unit with radar traffic enforcement in complaint areas such as school zones.
-Mounted deputies can often be seen at large spectator events throughout the county, such as the annual Sarasota County Fair.
-Theyare particularly effective in conducting missing person searches, especially in wooded terrain that inhibits the use of vehicles.
-The Unit functions as a result of tremendous community support and generosity, with volunteers providing much of the stable maintenance and horse care.
+The agency’s Siesta Key Substation Operations and Mounted Patrol Unit are comprised of one full time sergeant, five deputies and four part time riders.
+These deputies regularly patrol neighborhoods, parks, beaches and shopping districts on horseback, all-terrain vehicles and bicycles.
+The combined units are highly visible with community outreach and the prevention of crime being the focus.
+Mounted deputies can often be seen at large spectator events throughout the county, such as parades and Siesta Key events.
+The horses are particularly effective at conducting missing person searches, especially in wooded terrain that inhibits the use of vehicles.
+The Mounted Patrol Unit continues to function as a result of community generosity and support as many of the horses are donated and much of the stable maintenance and horse care is provided by volunteers.

 The Sarasota County Sheriff's Office took over the responsibilities of Animal Control from the County Government on Oct.1, 1994.
 The name "Animal Control" was changed to "Animal Services" due to the many services provided to all of Sarasota County.
 Animal Service Officers respond to calls for service, including nuisance complaints, animal bites, injured animals and animal cruelty.
 Follow this link to learn more about the Animal Services Section.